 Travelling to Tartu

-Tallinn airport has direct flights to and from a number of European cities and many flights a day to airports in Helsinki, Stockholm, Copenhagen, Frankfurt and Warsaw where it is easier to find connecting flights.
-Once a day there is a direct flight from Helsinki to Tartu airport.
-It is also possible to fly to Riga (Latvia) and take a bus from there to Tartu (about 4 h).
+By air: Tallinn airport has direct flights to and from a number of European cities and many flights a day to airports in Helsinki and Stockholm where it is easier to find connector flights.
+Once a day there is also a direct flight from Helsinki to Tartu airport.
+It is also possible to fly to Riga (Latvia) and take a bus from there to Tartu (it takes longer than from Tallinn though).

-Trains run 8 times a day, on express trains the travel time is a bit over 2 hours.
-However the main station is further away from the airport (though they also stop at Ülemiste which again is not far from airport or you can take a tram from the airport to the train station) and in Tartu the station is 1.3 km from the city centre.
-We recommend buying the ticket beforehand from elron.ee because it's cheaper.
+Trains run 10 times a day, on express trains the travel time is a bit under 2 hours.
+However the main station is further away from the airport (though they also stop at Ülemiste which again is not far from airport) and further away from Tartu city centre.
+We recommend to buy the ticket before hand, first class is often sold out - elron.ee

 Nationals of the member states of the European Union (EU) and the European Economic Area (EEA) and any third-country national who is a holder of a residence permit of a Schengen state do not need a visa to enter Estonia.
 If this does not apply to you, please check the website of Estonian Ministry of Foreign Affairs for possible restrictions and visa regulations.